scoy/scoy.github.io/how-to/submodules/index.md

 # Working with SubModules in GitKraken

+First of all, why are we doing this at all?
+If we just include the libraries in the project then the changes to the libraries will affect all projects that use the libraries.
+This means that any change to a library and break multiple projects.

+The purpose of the submodules is to make using shared libraries a good thing while not forcing all applications to always take the latest changes.
+Local changes can still be committed.
+These only affect the single application until they are pushed up to GitHub.
+At that point they still don't affect other applications until you pull those changes.

+Overall the process is kind of complex and error prone but it does makes things more flexible.
+Is it worth it?
+We'll see.

 ## Adding a SubModule
 - Click on the submodule icon on the left side menu.
 - Click on the '+' in the upper right to add new submodule.<br>